Wellesley Cultural Council

 Wellesley, MA 02482-5992

-The Wellesley Cultural Council exists to enhance the quality of cultural life for the residents of Wellesley by helping to fund programs in the Arts, Culture, and Interpretive Sciences (educational activities engaging people in learning about nature, science and technology in ways that connect to their lives) that will be of interest and benefit to the greatest possible cross section of residents of this predominantly highly-educated, family-oriented, and increasingly racially-diverse town.
+The Wellesley Cultural Council exists to enhance the quality of cultural life for the residents of Wellesley by helping to fund programs in the Arts, Culture, and Interpretive Sciences (having to do with nature, science, and technology in ways that connect to how people live) that will be of interest and benefit to the greatest possible cross section of residents of this predominantly highly-educated, family-oriented, and increasingly culturally/racially-diverse town.

 To that end, the funding Priorities of the Wellesley Cultural Council are

-3. Programs that attempt to bring together as diverse (and perhaps surprising) a cross section of Wellesley residents as possible.
+2. Programs that attempt to bring together diverse cross sections of Wellesley residents.

 5. Programs that seek to enhance the vitality of Wellesley’s downtown and public places.

-6. Programs that Make It New–that infuse our community with creativity, that bring new ideas and new interactive programs to Wellesley audiences.
-Applications for grants in support of the creation and/or display of public art, guided walking tours, lectures on subjects of cultural or scientific interest, as well as those about art, are but a few examples of the sort of new programs we seek.
+6. Programs that Make It New–that infuse our community with creativity, that bring new ideas, new experiences, and new interactive programs to Wellesley audiences.
+Applications for grants in support of the creation and/or display of public art, guided walking tours, new music/dance/theatre performances–especially those that originate in non-majority cultures, lectures on subjects of cultural or scientific interest, as well as those about art, collaborations between residents of the town and the local colleges are but a few examples of the sort of new proposals the WCC seeks.

-6. Applicants must demonstrate a record of engagement in the type of activity for which funds are requested.
+6. Applicants’ applications must demonstrate a record of experience and/or engagement in the type of activity for which a grant is being requested.

-10. The WCC gives higher priority to first time applicants with original proposals than it does to repeat applicants asking us to continue funding programs or projects they’ve run year after year.
+10. The WCC gives higher priority to first time applicants with original proposals than it does to repeat applicants requesting grants to fund variations on previously-funded programs or projects.

 How Grant Recipients Are Paid